 library benefits and budgets, based on work done for $4 to $1: Public Library

 I love library conferences and usually enjoy speaking.

-that business travel is a mixed pleasure.
+travel is a mixed pleasure.

 - When I'm in demand, my current range is zero to four